-The School Lunch Feeding Programme started in 2008, with the aim to give all day girls a bowl of porridge a couple of times a week.
-Within a year we were able to give the 500 day girls a bowl of maize porridge each day at school, which we have continued doing, with the help of donations.
+The School Lunch Feeding Programme started in 2008, with the aim to give all day girls a bowl of porridge.
+Within a year we were able to give all the 500 day girls a bowl of maize porridge each day at school.

-This small meal is making a significant difference.
-Too many of the girls came to school to starts lessons at 8am without having breakfast and having walked a long distance to reach school.
-They would then not be given any food until they finished school.
+This small meal makes a significant difference.
+Too many of the girls came to school without having breakfast - some having walked a long distance.
+They would have nothing to eat until they returned home in the late afternoon.

 Results since starting the feeding programme:

 Our charity was formed to start up and fund this project and it will always be our main focus.
 We are working with the staff and parents encouraging them to play an active part.

 We are also funding School Lunches at Bishop Willigers Secondary School.